Evolutionary dynamics of any multiplayer game on regular graphs: Results

 The distinct roles of peer punishment in well-mixed and structured populations can be attributed to the fraction of defectors, $x_D^{(DE)}$, in an unstable edge equilibrium, $\mathbf{x}^{(DE)}=(0,x_D^{(DE)},1-x_D^{(DE)})$, as presented in Fig.~\ref{fig_peer}\textbf{e}.
 When $x_D^{(DE)}>1$, this unstable equilibrium disappears, rendering the $D$-vertex equilibrium unstable.
 In a well-mixed population, $x_D^{(DE)}<1$ and $x_D^{(DE)}\to 1$ as $\beta\to \infty$, indicating that the described scenario is unattainable.
 However, in structured populations, $x_D^{(DE)}>1$ becomes feasible once $\beta>\beta^\star$.
 Additionally, peer punishment acts as a double-edged sword.
 When $x_D^{(DE)}<0$, the system invariably converges to the full defection state, signifying ineffective punishment.
 As the punishing fine $\beta$ increases, peer punishment first becomes effective in well-mixed populations when $\beta>\beta_0^{\text{WM}}$.
 Structured populations, in contrast, require a higher $\beta_0$ value for punishment to be effective.
 In particular, peer punishment is less advantageous in structured populations than in well-mixed populations when $\beta<\beta_=$ (Fig.~\ref{fig_peer}\textbf{a}, \textbf{b}).
 However, structured populations gain an advantage when $\beta>\beta_=$, and can eventually lead to the extinction of defection at sufficient high $\beta>\beta^\star$ values.
 The comparison between well-mixed and structured populations in relation to the punishing fine is illustrated in Fig.~\ref{fig_peer}\textbf{f}, and the expressions for key $\beta$ values are listed in Fig.~\ref{fig_peer_table}.

-The analytical results align qualitatively with the $\alpha$-$\beta$ phase diagram presented in previous research~\cite{szolnoki2011competition}, as shown in Fig.~\ref{fig_phase_peer}.
+We also compare the analytical predictions by our framework to the results from previous work, which was only at a numerical level.
+As shown in Fig.~\ref{fig_phase_peer}, we find our analytical results align qualitatively with the $\alpha$-$\beta$ phase diagrams presented in previous research~\cite{szolnoki2011competition}.
 Although there are differences in detail between the results obtained from non-marginal selection through numerical simulations (Fig.~\ref{fig_phase_peer}\textbf{a}, \textbf{c}) and those derived under weak selection via analytical solutions (Fig.~\ref{fig_phase_peer}\textbf{b}, \textbf{d}), both approaches consistently predict unique behaviors in structured populations that are absent in well-mixed populations.
 For instance, both the non-marginal and weak selection strengths indicate the existence of a $(C+E)_\text{V}$ phase at low $\alpha$ and high $\beta$, where strategy $D$ becomes extinct and strategies $C$ and $E$ coexist, equivalent to the Voter model~\cite{clifford1973model,liggett_85}.
 Moreover, at moderate levels of $\alpha$ and $\beta$, we anticipate a $D\Leftrightarrow (C+E)_\text{V}$ phase under weak selection.
 In this phase, the system evolves towards either $D$ or $(C+E)_\text{V}$ based on the initial state, although strategy $C$ may eventually become extinct due to the continuous introduction of a small number of defectors~\cite{helbing_pre10c}.
 A similar phase, named $D_{h(E)}$, is detected under non-marginal selection.
 The term `$h$' denotes `homoclinic instability', implying that strategy $E$ can overcome $D$ through a nucleation mechanism, particularly if a small colony of $E$ players survives after the extinction of cooperators.
 This likelihood increases with larger populations.